-When stay-at-home orders were enacted in March, Fieldstone Leadership Network Orange County was quick to respond to the over 325 nonprofit leaders we serve.
-Within two weeks, Fieldstone4U was created, to connect and respond to the most pressing needs of the nonprofit community during COVID-19.
+When stay-at-home orders were enacted in March of 2020, Fieldstone Leadership Network Orange County was quick to respond to the over 325 nonprofit leaders we serve.
+Within two weeks, Fieldstone4U was created, to connect and respond to the most pressing requests of our nonprofit community.

-Fieldstone4U engages nonprofit executives virtually and connects them to leading industry teachers, resources and mentors.
-Regular programs serving nonprofit leaders also transitioned virtually and Fieldstone4U webinars will continue as needed.
-With total support from our board of directors, multiple sessions were quickly set up based on our members’ requests.
-Our offerings have grown organically based on issues and challenges they are facing daily.
+Today, we are stronger than ever!
+Fieldstone4U engages and connects nonprofit executives to leading industry teachers, resources, and mentors.
+Our regular programs have adapted to our nonprofit organizations’ needs, and webinars will continue as needed.
+With total support from our dynamic and supportive board of directors, FLN-OC has grown organically, based on issues and challenges our leaders face daily.

-For more information on how to get involved with Fieldstone Leadership Network, please email me at [email protected].
+For more information on how you can be a part of Fieldstone Leadership Network, please email me at [email protected].
 I look forward to chatting about opportunities to partner with you and your organization.

 Robin K. Sinclair